 Country of origin claims

+Products sold in Australia must not have misleading representations about the country of origin.
 A representation about country of origin can include words, a picture or both, indicating that goods were made, produced or grown in a particular country.

 The representation can be either: